julelang/manual/src/common-concepts/control-flow/iterations.md

 ---

-Foreach iterations have immutable variables by default.
+Range iterations have immutable variables by default.
 But you may want to get them as mutable.
 For this, enclose the identifiers in parentheses and qualify the variable you want to be mutable as mutable.

 For example:
 ```jule